TeamGTTN/wobblecatz-public/TERMS.md

-**Wallai Terms and Conditions**
+**Wobblecatz Terms and Conditions**

-Please read these terms and conditions carefully before using Wallai.
+Please read these terms and conditions carefully before using Wobblecatz.

 **Conditions of use**